prisma-collective/docs/docs/collaborators/communities of place.md

 - bioregional learning centres
 - cooperatives/ hosts of cooperative collectives
 - co-living/ co-working spaces actively playing a role of stewarding transition in their region

+incentive

+humility

+quality of holding

+openness to what local stakeholders bring

+will fail a few times, hopefully